Anaerobic Digestion

 Dairy Manure

-Dairy manure is an often chosen source at it produces a large amount of low carbon gas.
-Generally dairy farms also benefit from large scale and easy conversion from current storage methods to anaerobic digestion.
+Dairy manure is an often chosen source as it produces a large amount of low carbon gas.
+Generally, dairy farms also benefit from large scale and easy conversion from current storage methods to anaerobic digestion.
 Storage of dairy manure currently creates a lot of carbon emissions that are avoided with anaerobic digestion.

 Swine Waste

-Swine waste is another common agricultural waste that is used on large farms.
+Swine waste is another common agricultural waste that is produced on large farms.
 It is a quality feedstock when it is not overly watered down which can be a common problem.
-Swine waste is generally processed in smaller facilities as it is hard to transport swine waste efficiently. ffefeefefe
+Swine waste is generally processed in smaller, farm sized facilities as it is hard to transport swine waste efficiently.
+Swine waste projects would excel on larger swine farms.f

 Food Waste

-Food waste is a common desire for new projects as food waste most often comes from humans.
-However, it has limitations in trying to collect it, depackage it, and efficiently process it.
+Food waste is a commonly talked about feedstock for new projects as food waste most often comes from humans.
+However, it has limitations in the collection, depackaging, and efficient processing of it.
 When done correctly food waste can make large amounts of high quality and valuable renewable natural gas.

 Distillery Waste

-Distillery waste is another very common source for anaerobic digestion.
+Distillery waste is another very common feedstock for anaerobic digestion.
 Distillery waste is very high in fats that are ultimately what fuel the anaerobic digestion process.
 Because of this distillery waste makes a lot of gas very quickly.
-Distillery waste gas is not as valuable as traditional farm waste gases. dededededed eddede
+Distillery waste gas is not as valuable as traditional farm waste gases and does not avoid nearly the carbon emissions.

 Poultry Waste